Skip to content

 -sOutputFile=clean.pdf input.pdf

 Compare one page visually after Ghostscript.
-Aggressive settings can soft-type on scans.
 Prefer ExifTool when you must preserve exact rendering.

-Spot-check Document Properties on one file before you zip the entire packet for the client portal.
+Spot-check Document Properties on one file before you zip the packet.
+Keep originals/ with full metadata for internal records.
+Send only clean/ copies externally.